vsliouniaev/k8s-walkthrough/README.md

 # Services

 It's all good running a bunch of replicas, but how do we communicate with them in a way that doesn't require us to call each one directly?
 Kubernetes uses low-level network routing to take care of this, doing it all with what's commonly called "iptables magic".
-Other solutions (like DNS for example), just wouldn't be fast enough.
+Other solutions (like DNS for example), just wouldn't be fast enough at updating routing informaiton.

 Let's add a service that targets the deployment.
 Note the `selector` here matches the labels we put on the pod spec in the `deployment`